MalikG15/psbt_analyzer/readme.md

 I learned a great deal about PSBTs while doing this project.
 I had interacted with PSBTs before but never on a technical level.

 Here's several things I learned:
-- The fiat system is so seamless with debit/credit card payment rails easily managing inputs and outputs with no change, but of course this comes at the cost of a third party being involved when money is meant for only two (trustless) parties
+- The fiat system is so seamless with debit/credit card payment rails easily managing inputs and outputs with no change, but of course this comes at the cost of a third party being involved when money is meant for two (trustless) parties
 - How fees are taken by miners based on the difference of inputs and outputs which explains why someone might overpay on fees.
 (I've heard this happen a couple times and always wondered how a mistake like that could happen)
 - Receiving an accurate estimate on what the current fees are is extremely important, and this project sheds a new light on the mempool policy debate that occurred in the btc community a month or two ago
 - Python has a ton of useful libraries to help create a great and interactive CLI interface